prodbyeagle/BeatForge/README.md

 - **Theme Browser**: Users can choose from a variety of designs to customize the app according to their preferences.

-- **Clean Design**: BeatForge Pro features a clean and intuitive design that facilitates easy navigation and management of beats.
+- **Clean Design**: BeatForge features a clean and intuitive design that facilitates easy navigation and management of beats.

 ## Installation

-To install BeatForge, simply download the installer executable file from the [release page](link-to-release-page) and follow the on-screen instructions.
+To install BeatForge, simply download the installer executable file from the [release page](https://www.youtube.com/watch?v=Uj1ykZWtPYI) and follow the on-screen instructions.

 ## Feedback